 Why Cook Over a Campfire?

-Aside from the fact that it is fun, campfire cooking will save you fuel for your campfire stove.
+Aside from the fact that it is fun, campfire cooking will save you fuel for your camping stove (read about stoves here).
 That means you won’t have to bring as much fuel with you, thus further lightening your load.

 In my case, I like knowing how to cook over a campfire in case I run out of fuel while in the middle of nowhere.
-It’s only happened a few times, but it was a lifesaver.
+It’s only happened a few times, but it was a lifesaver – like the time my fuel ran out before I had my morning coffee.
+I would have been very grumpy had I not been able to make coffee over the fire! 😀

 But You Still Need a Camp Stove

 Also, there is the issue of fire safety.
-You should never leave a campfire until it has been completely put out.
+A lot of places now implement fire bans because the risk of forest fire is so high.
+Even if there is no ban in place, you should never leave a campfire until it has been completely put out.
 When I go backpacking with my daughter, we go on day hikes.
-I bring my camp stove on the day hikes so we can have soup lunch on a nice spot on the trail.
+I bring my camp stove on the day hikes so we can have a hot lunch on a nice spot on the trail.
 It wouldn’t be practical or safe to cook our lunches over a campfire on the trail.

 Tips for Campfire Cooking